Husband feeling left out

 I’d like him to work on himself to accept that this is a temporary feeling and not share his bitterness (?
 If that’s the right descriptor) with me (not so often at least).

-how do you know these negative feelings/ negative emotions are temporary?
-You think that the distraction of another partner would make everything OK/ good / great ?
+How do you know these negative emotions are temporary?
+Do you think that the distraction of another partner would make everything okay/ good/great?

-It impacts my self confidence and I have slightly starting to feel guilty (that I know is also a temporary feeling and something I’m working on).
+It impacts my self confidence and I am starting to feel guilty...

 I’d like him to put more effort in reading about poly in general and find ways to help himself, come forward with ideas and suggestions, things we could do as a couple, not me initiating help and support.
 Part of it has to come from him too.

-maybe by you doing so much he‘s not in the habit of fending for himself. i think both need to read the detangling article.
+Maybe by you doing so much he‘s not in the habit of fending for himself.
+I think both need to read the detangling article.
 You’re not a cosponsor of his outside relationships.
-Are you going to pick out his clothes and make she he showered before dates, etc. I think you need tocut the cord here.
+Are you going to pick out his clothes and make sure he showers before dates?
+I think you need to cut the cord here.

 I don’t know if it’s reasonable and if it is something that just need time, patience and love to get better.